Abhiroop/Abhiroop.github.io/_posts/2017-3-14-Exceptions-and-Transactions.md

 }
  ```

  The `geth` tutorial covers everything about setting up your account.
-The modification which I have made is removing the event `CoinTransfer` and instead sending the coin using `send` and actually checking if an exception is thrown, in that case I explicitly `throw`.
+The modification which I have made is removing the event `CoinTransfer` and instead sending the coin using `send` and actually checking if an exception occurs during the `send`, in that case I explicitly `throw`.
 This is an additional statement to be executed before deploying the contract:
  ```
  personal.unlockAccount(web3.eth.accounts[0], "<Your password here>")
  ```